Chad Lawhorn | December 2024 (Updated June 2025)

 Establish a federal AI oversight office with dedicated authority over safety testing, red teaming, and standards development for all dual-use defense systems.

-Establish joint DoD-NIST-AI research centers focused on scalable testing, auditability, and simulation environments for battlefield AI systems.
+Establish joint research centers focused on scalable testing, auditability, and simulation environments for battlefield AI systems.

 Expand public-private partnerships that bring together startups, defense primes, and academia to accelerate innovation while safeguarding ethical standards.